gerhold-lab/Semi-automated-GSC-registration/README.md

 times to identify such a pair.
 But it gets very easy with a little practice.
 4. At t = 0, draw a straight line in the middle of the two centrosomes that you identified in the previous step.
 This line should approximate the metaphase plate (see Figure 2).
 Then, enter "t" on your keyboard (shortcut for "Add" in ROI manager).
 6. Go to the next time point.
 If the metaphase plate position changes, move your line accordingly using "->" or "<-" on your keyboard.
 Enter "t" to add the line.
 Repeat this step until the last time point is reached.
 7. In the ROI Manager, check "Show All".
 You should see something similar to Figure 3.
 Go to "More>>List", and save the x, y coordinates as a csv file.
+If you have mutiple cells, you should save the csv's in order, as '1.csv', '2.csv', etc.

 **Important Note**: the selection of the congressing centrosome pair is essential.
 It is ok if the selected pair disappears in the middle of the movie.
 In that case, you need to save the current ROI result, go to one time point back, and find another prominently congressing pair.
 The remaining steps are identical.